 The manufacturer claims that their blocks are compatible with Legos, but if you’re planning to get large sets, then it might be worth buying a very small set first to test how well they work with your Legos.

 Legos and Mega Construx bricks are (for the most part) compatible, even if it isn’t the perfect pairing.
-However, I would generally recommend that you stick with Lego brand bricks and sets.
+However, I would generally recommend that you stick with Lego-brand bricks and sets.

-But, if you find yourself in a bind, Mega Construx (or Mega Bloks) is a good alternative to Lego sets.
+But, if you find yourself in a bind, Mega Construx (or Mega Bloks) are a good alternative to Lego sets.
 There are some differences in quality, size, etc. But, in the right circumstances, it can be a good choice.

 Do Legos Melt?